History

 The estate has thus grown, reaching the current 35 hectares (92 Piedmontese “giornate”).
 Among the most important acquisitions are the Printi vineyard, the Renesio vineyard, on the hill that gave birth to the Arneis grape, and the Genestreto cru, in the municipality of Priocca, a single body of 12 hectares of vineyards, with clayey and magnesium-rich soils really suited for viticulture.

-Francesco is supported by the women of the family: his mother Lucia has always taken care of the company’s accounts with diligence and precision, while his wife Lucrezia takes care of business relations and the reception in the cellar.
-The right-hand man is Danilo Gallino, who has been responsible for managing the vineyards since 2003.
+Francesco is supported by the women of the family: his mother Lucia has always taken care of the company’s accounts with diligence and precision, while his wife Lucrezia takes care of the company’s business relations and receiving guests in the cellar.
+Danilo Gallino, Francesco’s right-hand man, has been managing the vineyards since 2003.